 Take this out and see if this will fit on your mailbox.
 You will extend the length of the wires to secure them beneath the mailbox.
 The wires are what will hold this on your mailbox.

 I couldn’t take my mailbox indoors, so I used this small plastic container to use as a stand in for the mailbox while I styled my decoration.

 You will want to cover the wires.
 Select a coordinated ribbon that is wide enough to cover the wires.
 Secure the ribbon to the styrofoam with floral pins.
 Don’t count on the ribbon with the pins to hold this on your mailbox, though.
 The ribbon is just for decoration, it is not to hold the swag on your mailbox.

 Use any fall picks, florals and artificial fall leaves you would like to make your fall mailbox swag.
 You can find most everything you need for this at your local dollar store.
 Select things with stiff stems that will push right into the styrofoam.
 You want to make sure they are secure and don’t slip out.

 Continue to build your mailbox swag by adding fall leaves.
 Make sure you turn the piece around and add to all sides.
 This will be viewed from all sides and you don’t want any holes in your arrangement.

 Here is a view from the top as I built up my swag.

 Don’t hesitate to add some fun fall picks including faux pumpkins!
 If you don’t find pumpkins on stems, you can pierce the pumpkin with a wood stick and push the wood stick into the styrofoam to secure the pumpkins into the swag.

 Sunflowers are a great nod to the fall season along with some pretty fall mums and autumn colored berries.

-Time to add this to my mailbox!
-I am so happy with the color it adds to my curb appeal!
 Surprise your mailman and your neighbors with the prettiest mailbox on the street this fall with a fall decorated mailbox!